pienone/ResidentialFlexAddon_Thesis/README.md

 # Residential Flexibility Addon

-This repository collects the first version of the BALMOREL model add-on developed for
+This repository collects a first version of the BALMOREL model add-on developed for including residential demand side flexibilty

 # BALMOREL community source and home page: